Burak599/NumPy-Diffusion/README.md

 ## Notes
 - Currently trains on a single example; adding more images is required for generalization.
 - Designed for educational purposes to visualize the full process.

+> ⚠️ Note: This project is implemented from scratch for educational purposes.
+> It is not optimized for production use and does not scale to large datasets or real-world images.